scktech/campusjams.github.io/index.md

 ![](images/profile.png)

 Users can also search for books based on criteria such as major and classes.
+Results will show books that are available for sale based on filters.
+Books listed show title, author, ISBN, and price.

 ![](images/search.png)